STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by the Jiangsu Basic Research Programs-Natural Science Foundation under grant numbers BK20181407, Qinglan Project of Jiangsu Province, and “333” project of Jiangsu Province, in part by the National Natural Science Foundation of China under grant numbers U1936118, 61672294, U1836208, 61702276, 61772283, 61602253, and 61601236, in part by National Key R\&D Program of China under grant 2018YFB1003205, in part by the Priority Academic Program Development of Jiangsu Higher Education Institutions (PAPD) fund.
+This work is supported in part by the Jiangsu Basic Research Programs-Natural Science Foundation under grant numbers BK20181407, in part by the National Natural Science Foundation of China under grant numbers U1936118 and 61672294, in part by Six Peak Talent project of Jiangsu Province (R2016L13), Qinglan Project of Jiangsu Province, and ``333'' project of Jiangsu Province, in part by the Priority Academic Program Development of Jiangsu Higher Education Institutions (PAPD) fund, in part by the Collaborative Innovation Center of Atmospheric Environment and Equipment Technology (CICAEET) fund, China, in part by Guangxi Key Laboratory of Trusted Software under the grant number KX202044.
+Zhihua Xia is supported by BK21+ program from the Ministry of Education of Korea.

-\begin{IEEEbiography}[{ }]{Zhihua Xia } received his B.S. degree in Hunan City University, China, in 2006, and the Ph.D. degree in computer science and technology from Hunan University, China, in 2011.He is currently an associate professor with the School of Computer and Software, Nanjing University of Information Science and Technology, China.
-He was a visiting professor with the Sungkyunkwan University, Korea, 2016.
+\begin{IEEEbiography}[{ }]{Zhihua Xia } received his Ph.D. degree in computer science and technology from Hunan University, China, in 2011.
+He is currently a professor with the College of Cyber Security, Jinan University, China.
+He was a visiting scholar at New Jersey Institute of Technology, USA, in 2015, and was a visiting professor at Sungkyunkwan University, Korea, in 2016.
+He serves as a managing editor for International Journal of Autonomous and Adaptive Communications Systems.
 His research interests include cloud computing security and digital forensic.
 He is a member of the IEEE. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Qi Gu} is currently pursing his master degree in the School of Computer and Software, Nanjing University of Information Science and Technology, China.
 His research interests include functional encryption, image retrieval and nearest neighbor search. \end{IEEEbiography}